 Which is it to be?

-up with WTs, has an Airedale which is devoted to her.
+grew up with WTs, has an Airedale which is devoted to her.
 But on balance I find them a teeny bit dull.
-I like more sass and
+I like more sass

-“come.”
+or “come.”
 They live long, healthy lives, staying young a lot longer than larger dogs.
-Their activity level and intensity appeal to me,
+Their activity level and intensity appeal

-though their dog-aggressiveness (really variable and hard to predict) is a nuisance.
-They are lap dogs on occasion, but not
+to me, though their dog-aggressiveness (really variable and hard to predict) is a nuisance.
+They are lap dogs on occasion,

 For me, Welshes win.
 What about you?